codeigniter4/translations/CONTRIBUTING.md

 or for a complete language pack.
 Once your branch is complete, create a pull request to merge it into the develop branch of this repository.

-If you are contributing a variant of a main locale (e.g. "en-CA"), you only need to provide those translations that differ from it.

 Each translation set would go inside a folder named following the two-letter ISO-639-1 language code.
 Localization variants would have folders named with the two-letter ISO 639-1 language code in lowercase, followed by the two-letter ISO 3166 country code capitalized,